subhodeepmoitra/Adversarial-Robustness-Model-App/README.md

 URL: https://adversarialrobustnessapp.streamlit.app/
 How It Works

-    Upload Image: Upload an image of a scene that has been adversarially modified (e.g., by FGSM).
+ Step 1: Upload Image: Upload an image of a scene that has been adversarially modified (e.g., by FGSM).

-    Reconstruction: The model processes the uploaded image and reconstructs it by leveraging multi-head attention to focus on significant image features and removing adversarial perturbations.
+ Step 2: Reconstruction: The model processes the uploaded image and reconstructs it by leveraging multi-head attention to focus on significant image features and removing adversarial perturbations.

-    Result: The original and reconstructed images are displayed side by side for comparison.
+ Step 3: Result: The original and reconstructed images are displayed side by side for comparison.